neynt/notes/2017-09/music140.md

   - Recording studio well used.
 Almost psychedelic.
 Utilized stereo recording.
   - No interesting in editing singles for the radio. (see Stairway to Heaven)

-- Song: Whole Lotta Love
+- Song: [Whole Lotta Love]
   - [1969] song by [Led Zeppelin]
   - From album [Led Zeppelin II]
+  - Based on riffs from blues
   - Stolen from Muddy Waters song ("You Need Love", 1962).
     - Willie Dixon of Chess Records sued.

 - General notes about Hard Rock and Heavy Metal
-  - Not just a performance.
-Concertgoers often aspire to be up on the stage one day.
+  - Much a response to the failure of the counterculture.
+  - Hard Rock: "Ignore problems in society, focus on pleasure"
+  - Heavy Metal: Outwards reflection of youths' fears and pessimism
+  - Promoted the individual over the collective
   - More corporate.
     - Band named dropped the "the" and became singular rather than plural.
     - Logos!
+  - Fans often aspire to be up on the stage one day.

 - Punk: There are no stars.
 TODO
 - Disco: Everyone is a star.
 TODO